salesforcecli/plugin-login/messages/login.org.md

+# summary

+Login to your Salesforce orgs.

 # description

-Log in to your Salesforce orgs.
+Allows you to login to a Salesforce org using either the default https://login.salesforce.com portal or a specific instance URL as defined with a flag.

 # examples

+- Login to an org.
-- sf login org
+  sf login org
-- sf login org --alias MyHub
+- Login to an org and set an alias. sf login org --alias MyHub

-# alias
+# flags.summary.alias

 Set an alias for the account or environment

+# flags.summary.browser

+Override system default browser with the specified browser.

+# flags.summary.clientId

+OAuth client ID (sometimes called the consumer key)

-# instanceUrl
+# flags.description.instanceUrl

 The login url

-# audienceUrl

-Audience URL for the given instance url

-# browser

-Override system default browser with the specified browser

-# clientId

-OAuth client ID (sometimes called the consumer key)

-# setDefault
+# flags.summary.setDefault

 Set the org as the default org after login